vivialves/animal_cnn/README.md

 pip install -r requirements.txt
 ```
 ### 3️⃣ Download the Dataset
 The dataset is not included in this repository.
-You can download it from Dataset Link.
+You can download it from Dataset Link: https://www.kaggle.com/datasets/rajatdulal/animal10
 Ensure the dataset is organized as described in the dataset structure section.

 ### 4️⃣ Train the Model
 Run the training script for your chosen model:
 ```bash